ghjang/ghjang.github.com/Writerside/topics/computer_programming/cpp/2015-12-12-about-fold.md

----
-title: "Fold it the way you like"
+# Fold it the way you like
-description: ""
-category: Computer Programming
-tags: [Functional Programming, C++ TMP]
----

 ## What is Fold about?